David F. Levine: World Physiotherapy

+American College of Veterinary Sports Medicine and Rehabilitation

+On March 27, 2026, Levine was elected as an Honorary Diplomate by the American College of Veterinary Sports Medicine and Rehabilitation (ACVSMR).
+He was recognized for his numerous contributions to the development and progress within the field.
+He is only the fourth person to have been named an honorary Diplomate by the ACVSMR and the first non-veterinarian.

 Other research and scholarly works

-Levine is on the editorial board for PeerJ, an award-winning biological and medical science journal, as well as Frontiers in Veterinary Science.
+Levine is on the editorial board for PeerJ, a biological and medical science journal, Frontiers in Veterinary Science, and Animals (journal), a scientific journal that includes all areas of animal biology.
 He is also an associate member of the allied health research unit at the University of Central Lancashire.

-He was an international key note speaker at the 2015 Connect Physiotherapy Conference that was hosted by the Australian Physiotherapy Association in Australia.
+He was a keynote speaker at the 2015 Connect Physiotherapy Conference, hosted by the Australian Physiotherapy Association.